tauplatform/rhomobile-docs/docs/en/7.5/guide/runtime_config.md

 **Platforms**: Android, iOS, WM/CE<br>

 ###StartPage
-Defines the start page of a RhoElements application, displayed at launch.
+Defines the start page of the application, displayed at launch.
 This should be a local file to avoid connectivity issues on startup.<br>

 **Configuration Identifier**: STARTPAGE<br>
 **Possible Values**: Fully qualified path to start page (case sensitive)<br>